allen-n/sheets-ai/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`).
 4. Push to the branch (`git push origin yourUsername/YourFeature`).
 5. Open a pull request.
+6. Once approved, _squash and merge_ your branch.

 ## License